davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 #### Assignment: Word Stats (Graded)

-You're ready to write your first C program in this class!
+Hop onto your Ubuntu virtual machine - you're ready to write your first C program in this class!
 This assignment tries to incorporate almost all of the concepts you learned in this tutorial to make sure you start with strong footing.

 You are to create a program generates some basics statistics given user-input strings.
 When your program begins, it should ask the user to enter a string.
 Once it is entered, your program should parse all words out of this string, and update the following stats: